claudiawiese/COPD_death_rates/README.md

 ### Installation instructions
-The project was done with Jupyter notebook 6.5.4. using the Anaconda navigator
+The project was done with Jupyter notebook 6.5.4. using Anaconda 3

-Python 3 was used for the project.
+Python 3.11.5 was used for the project.

 The following python libraries have been used in he project:
  - pandas